Bosentan

 • steroid medicines such as prednisolone

-• anti-inflammatory medicines (NSAIDs) such as naproxen (Naprosyn) or ibuprofen (Brufen/Nurofen) provided your kidney function is normal
+• anti-inflammatory medicines (NSAIDs) such as naproxen (Naprosyn) or ibuprofen (Brufen/Nurofen) provided your kidney and heart function is normal

 • calcium channel blockers (for Raynaud’s disease)